waldrain/waldrain.github.io/moniwonig.md

   Netzform Wecheselstrom, Leistung 3 kW, Netzspannung 230V, Leitungsmaterial Cu, Leitungslänge 30m, Cos φ 0.9, maximaler Spannungsabfall 2.2%, Leitungsquerschnitt 2.4 mm2
   &rarr; buy 2.5 mm2 cable, either feuchtraum or erdkabel
 - bought 50m NYM-J3G2.5 feuchtraumleitung
+- connect the pv panels with blocking diodes &ndash; nope, that reduces performance too much, and probably produces less gain than loss

 todo:

-- connect 3 groups of 4 pv panels in parallel with blocking diodes and a fuse to disconnect one of the four in case of overload of the microinverter; it handles max.
-270W, and 4 wuerth pv panels could theoretically produce up to 300W
+- connect 3 groups of 4 pv panels in parallel and a fuse to disconnect one of the four
+- install a fuse and FI-schutzschalter for the new cable
+- install new electricity cable from main fuse box to PVN + aussenkueche
-- install new electricity cables and meters for aussenkueche supply and for PV microinverter input
+- install two electricity meters for aussenkueche consumption and PV generated input

 shop: